 Use the R (Reverse) position to back up.
 Make sure the vehicle is completely stopped before selecting the R (Reverse) position.
-The brake pedal must be depressed to move the shift selector from P (Park), N (Neutral) or any drive position to R (Reverse).
+The brake pedal must be depressed and the shift lever button pushed in to move the shift lever from P (Park), N (Neutral) or any drive position to R (Reverse).